A delicious riff on the classic mule, this Ruby Red Moscow Mule recipe uses Deep Eddy Ruby Red Vodka for a sweet and tart cocktail.

 And flavored vodkas?
 Now that’s really pushing it!
 But, I went ahead and picked up a bottle and tried it – and was surprised.

-It was actually rather tasty – and I thought it would great in a summer cocktail -or cocktails as it were because I have another one that I’ll be posting soon – so you might want to pick up a bottle of this Deep Eddy Ruby Red Vodka – you know, to be prepared and all.
+It was actually rather tasty – and I thought it would great in a summer cocktail -or cocktails as it were because I have a Ruby Red Cosmopolitan Cocktail that I’ll be posting soon – so you might want to pick up a bottle of this Deep Eddy Ruby Red Vodka – you know, to be prepared and all.

 With just the right balance of sweet, tart and spicy this Ruby Red Moscow Mule is wonderfully refreshing.
 Just the thing for sipping on the porch or for a gathering of friends.